Unobstructed Immersed Lagrangian Correspondence and Filtered $A_{\infty}$ Functor: Floer theory of immersed Lagrangian submanifolds: Review

+From now on, we frequently identify the set $\mathbb L$ and $\mathbb L'$.
+Now the main result of this subsection is the following. \begin{thm} We may take the various choices made in the definitions so that we have the next isomorphism of filtered $A_{\infty}$ categories

 \end{thm} \begin{rem} See also \cite[Remark 5.3.3]{WW5}. \end{rem} \begin{proof} The proof is similar to the proof of \cite[Theorem 1.3]{fooo:inv}.
-It is obvious that the set of objects and the modules of morphisms are identified.
-We can show that the local system $\Theta_-$ we use to define module of morphisms does not change when we replace background datum $V$ by $V \oplus TX$.
+It is obvious that the set of objects and the modules of morphisms are the same.
+We can show that the local system $\Theta_-$ we use to define module of morphisms does not change when we replace background datum $V$ by~${V \oplus TX}$.
 This is because $TX\vert_L$ is spin and its spin structure is canonical.
-We need certain sign issue which will be discussed during the proof of Lemma \ref{map342} below.
+We need to study a~certain sign issue which will be discussed during the proof of Lemma~\ref{lem3.38} below.

-Thus it remains to check that the structure operations coincide.
-By the argument of Subsection \ref{subsec:Ainfcatim} it suffices to consider the case when $\frak L$ consists of a single $V$-relatively spin immersed Lagrangian submanifold $(L,\sigma)$.
+Thus it remains to check that the structure operations coincide with each other.
+By the argument of Section~\ref{subsec:Ainfcatim}, it suffices to consider the case when $\mathbb L$ consists of a single $V$-relatively spin~immersed Lagrangian submanifold $(L,\sigma)$.